matte773/quori_ws/README.md

 # quori_ws

 This is an initial attempt to convert the quori_ros running in ROS Noetic to ROS2 Humble.
 Currently quori_gazebo, quori_description and quori_controller are the only packages converted to ROS2.
 The rest of the ROS2 packages are empty. quori_controller does not compile to see the issues view the README in the package folder.
+So build with the following command: colcon build --symlink-install --packages-skip quori_controller

 ## Prerequisites